OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 All involved parties need to agree on the decisions made and on the scope in the checklist, as this will define the baseline for all security testing, regardless if done manually or automatically.

+##### Coordinating with the Client

+Setting up a working testing environment can be a challenging task.
+When performing testing on-site at client premises, the restrictions on the enterprise wireless access points and networks may make dynamic analysis more difficult.
+Company policies may prohibit use of rooted phones or network testing tools (hardware and software) within the enterprise networks.
+Apps implementing root detection and other reverse engineering countermeasures may add a significant amount of extra work before further analysis can be performed.

+Security testing involves many invasive tasks such as monitoring and manipulating the network traffic between the mobile app and its remote endpoints, inspecting the app's data files, and instrumenting API calls.
+Security controls like certificate pinning and root detection might impede these tasks and slow down testing dramatically.

+To overcome these obstacles, it might make sense to request two build variants of the app from the development team.
+One variant should be provided as a release build to check if the implemented controls like certificate pinning are working properly or can be easily bypassed.
+The second variant should also be provided as a debug build that deactivates certain security controls.
+This approach makes it possible to cover all scenarios and test cases in the most efficient way.

+Of course, depending on the scope of the engagement, such approach may not be possible.
+For a white box test, requesting both production and debug builds will help to go through all test cases and give a clear statement of the security maturity of the app.
+For a black box test, the client might prefer the test to be focused on the production app, with the goal of evaluating the effectiveness of its security controls.

+For both types of testing engagements, the scope should be discussed during the preparation phase.
+For example, it should be decided whether the security controls should be adjusted.
+Additional topics to cover are discussed below.

 ##### Identifying Sensitive Data

 Classification of sensitive information can vary between different industries and countries.
 Beyond legal and civic obligations, organizations may take a more restrictive view of what counts as sensitive data, and may have a data classification policy that clearly defines what counts as sensitive information.